Jougan-0/microservices-ecommerce/README.md

 ## 🔐 Authentication
 - **JWT-based authentication** stored in local storage.
 - Middleware protects routes requiring authentication.
-- OpenAPI schema not used due to JWT token management.
+- OpenAPI schema or swagger not used due to UI.

 ---